shuzhao-li-lab/docker-metabolomics/README.md

 # Metabolomics Docker Images

-This is to try to compile a deck of Dockerfiles for tools in metabolomics.
+This is to try to compile a stack of Dockerfiles for tools in metabolomics.

-The tools should be useful in real world applications, and the images should be as slim as possible.
+- The tools should be useful in real world applications,
+- and the images should be as slim as possible.
+- Versions should be specified explicitly.

 ## Python centric

-Need Scipy deck.

 Working on mummichog.